alxcraciun/fmi/README.md

 ## Content & About Me

 I currently study at the University of Bucharest (Bachelor in Computer Science 2022 - 2025).
-In this repository you can find homeworks, projects and resources regarding my courses.All resources from are public, but not intended for plagiarism.
+In this repository you can find homeworks, projects and resources regarding my courses.
+All resources from are public, but not intended for plagiarism.
 If you find your homework or project in here, I do not encourage you to copy it.

 ⭐｜If this repository helped you, please **star and share it** with your collegues. <br>
 🌐｜Also, let's connect on [Linkedin.](https://www.linkedin.com/in/alxcraciun/)